Yangtze finless porpoise: Behavior

-Extinction
+Status

 After the functional extinction of the Yangtze river dolphin and the rapid decreasing of population, the Chinese government has given this species the utmost conservation status of National First Grade Key Protected Wild Animal to ensure its survival.
 However, the population decrease is accelerating due to lack of food, pollution, and ship movement, and the species has a high chance (86.06%) of becoming extinct within the next 100 years.
 Another reason that they have been dropping in numbers is because of underwater noise pollution.
 If spectra levels in the water surpass the underwater acoustic thresholds for the porpoise, their chance of survival is greatly threatened.
 Global conservation agencies and charities, such as the World Wildlife Fund and IUCN, have been collaborating with the Chinese government to ensure the survival of the species.

 Threats

 Fishing

 Bycatch by unwary fishermen may be a factor for the ongoing decline of the Yangtze finless porpoise.
 Illegal fishing and hazardous gear, like gillnets, is widely used in the Yangtze River.
 The preferred habitat of the Yangtze Finless Porpoise overlaps extensively with the usage of gillnets, which makes the species particularly vulnerable to entanglement and subsequent drowning.
 However, a recent large-scale interview survey conducted in fishing communities along the banks of the Yangtze, by the IUCN, suggests that mortality due to bycatch may have decreased over the past two decades as the porpoise population has declined, and have concluded that gillnetting is unlikely to be the primary cause of their decline.